phoughton/phoughton/README.md

 I’m a consultant engineer who started out in Java in the 1990s.
 Since then I’ve worked across software development, automation, test engineering, and architecture in organisations both large and small.

 My background spans media, oil and gas, banking, and high-value international payments, as well as smaller product-focused environments.
-Over time, that has led me towards a style of engineering that combines solid software fundamentals with pragmatic use of AI — especially where it helps people interrogate complex systems, codebases, documents, and operational workflows more effectively.
+Over time, that has led me towards a style of engineering that combines solid software fundamentals with pragmatic use of AI, especially where it helps people interrogate complex systems, codebases, documents, and operational workflows more effectively.

+I've experience in RAG search, LLM model & prompt evaluations as well as building LLM based systems for test data generation.

 Most of my client work is necessarily internal, but the public projects here give a flavour of the things I enjoy building: Python tools, data visualisation, payment and ISO 20022 utilities, test-focused software, and a few carefully chosen AI-assisted experiments.